Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

-Using two example QSLs and a standard mapping of spins $S_i^\alpha$ to emergent low-energy fermionic spinon operators $\psi(\bvec{k})$, we have derived the Raman vertex in both formulations: Eq.~\eqref{eq:def_LF_R} (LF approach) and Eq.~\eqref{eq:def_LMC_R} (LMC approach).
-Remarkably, we find that they are equal up to a sign~\footnote{The Raman intensity is obtained from the Raman correlator $I(\omega)= \int dt e^{i\omega t}\langle \mathcal{T}_t R^\dagger(t)R(0)\rangle$ and the sign convention depends on the use of imaginary or real time.
-However, the overall sign difference results in the same intensity and the LF and LMC formalism are therefore equivalent.}, for details see~\cite{PRB_Long},
+Using two example QSLs and a standard mapping of spins $S_i^\alpha$ to emergent low-energy fermionic spinon operators $\psi_{\bm k}$, we have derived the Raman vertex in both formulations: Eq.~\eqref{eq:def_LF_R}, the LF approach, starting from the Mott insulator and Eq.~\eqref{eq:def_LMC_R}, the LMC approach, starting from the effective, charge-neutral, quasi-particle Hamiltonian.
+Remarkably, we find that they are equal up to a sign~\footnote{The Raman intensity is obtained from the Raman correlator $I(\omega)= \int dt e^{i\omega t}\langle \mathcal{T}_t R^\dagger(t)R(0)\rangle$, and the overall sign difference results in the same intensity.
+Therefore, the LF and LMC formalism result in the same overall intensity.}, see App.~\ref{App:LFvsLMC},

 The equivalence arises because the kinetic energy of charge-neutral spinons, described by $h(\bvec{k})$, is directly determined by local exchange interactions, which also define the LF Raman vertex in Eq.~\eqref{eq:def_LF_R}.
 This parallels the magnon case discussed in Ref.~\cite{Bostroem2023}.
 We expect that in systems with extended quasiparticles, e.g., composites of many spin operators, this equivalence can potentially break down and, therefore, needs to be checked explicitly.
 Remarkably, the equivalence of the LMC approach allows us to directly connect the Raman RCD and the QGT.
 In the following, we first recap details of the connection between LMC and RCD as well as the QGT for a minimal two band systems, as sufficient for our concrete example applications.